 The Central Bank adjusts reserve requirement ratios as a policy tool at various times to reduce or encourage certain actions by the banking sector, including both deposit and lending activity and changes to the holding of securities (primarily Turkish government securities).
+For example, under a polity to simplify the regulatory environment in the second half of 2023, the Central Bank has removed certain requirements relating to the conversion of foreign exchange-denominated deposits and related securities maintenance regulation and reserve requirements.
 The adjustments in reserve requirement ratios have frequently been combined with changes in the Central Bank's interest rate and liquidity management policies, which directly influence the Group's deposit and lending rates and thereby impact margins and results of operations given the maturity mismatch between shorter term assets and longer term liabilities (see "Risk Management - General - Liquidity Risk Management").
 The Central Bank has also used unconventional policy tools from time to time, including the foreign exchange-protected Turkish Lira deposit scheme and various measures aimed at limiting loan pricing in 2022 and 2023, which have impacted the financial condition and profitability of the Turkish banking sector.

 On 16 January 2020, the Central Bank decreased the policy rate by 75 basis points to 11.25% and then further reduced it on 19 February 2020 to 10.75%, on 17 March 2020 to 9.75%, on 22 April 2020 to 8.75% and on 21 May 2020 to 8.25%.
 These decreases were followed on 24 September 2020 by an increase to 10.25%, on 19 November 2020 by an increase to 15.00%, on 24 December 2020 by an increase to 17.00% and a further increase to 19.00% in March 2021; however, the Central Bank then made a 100 basis point reduction to 18.00% in September 2021, a further 200 basis point reduction to 16.00% in October 2021, an additional 100 basis point reduction to 15.00% in November 2021 and a further 100 basis point reduction to 14.00% in December 2021, all followed in 2022 with reductions to 13.00% on 18 August 2022, 12.00% on 22 September 2022, 10.50% on 20 October 2022, 9.00% on 24 November 2022 and 8.50% on 23 February 2023, which might change demand for imports, adversely affect Türkiye's economic growth, negatively impact the Turkish Lira's exchange rate and/or result in downward pressure on the Group's net interest margin.
-After the presidential elections in May 2023, the Central Bank increased the rate to 15.00% and then raised it again to 17.50% in July 2023 and 25.00% in August 2023; however, as of 7 September, such rate remains well below the level of inflation, thereby putting upward pressure on inflation.
+After the presidential elections in May 2023, the Central Bank increased the rate to 15.00% and then raised it again in multiple steps to 42.50% as of 5 January 2024; however, such rate remains well below the level of inflation as of such date, thereby putting upward pressure on inflation.
 In addition to the gradual increase in the policy rate, the Central Bank has also introduced quantitative tightening and selective credit policies to support its monetary policy stance.
 As noted in "Risk Factors - Risks Relating to Türkiye -Economic Conditions - Inflation," there has been a de-linking of market interest rates in Türkiye from Central Bank policy rates in 2022, which has had various effects, including resulting in very positive returns on CPI-linked securities and increased profitability of Turkish banks in Turkish Lira terms.
 For more information on the Central Bank's interest rates, see "Interest Rates and Central Bank Policy."